openradx/adit/README.md

 # TODO list

+-   C-Move timeout abort (even if operation not finished!)
+-   pynetdicom debug option in settings
 -   Use LRU cache for dicom explorer / collector
 -   Auto refresh pages of in progress jobs
 -   Continuous Mode